 To handle edge cases in which the offsets call for inputs that are off the feature maps, practical convolutional layers either do not compute outputs (reducing the size of the feature map), or pad the input with zeros.
 The behavior of these layers can be approximated by a layer that treats the input as if it were a torus; when the offset calls for a pixel that is off the right end of the image, the layer "wraps around" to take it from the left edge, and similarly for the other edges.
-The quality of this approximation has been heavily analyzed in the case of one-dimensional signals [Gray, 2006].
+The quality of this approximation has been heavily analyzed in the case of one-dimensional signals (Gray, 2006).
 Consequently, theoretical analysis of convolutions that wrap around has been become standard.
 This is the case analyzed in this paper.

-Summary of Results: Our main result is a characterization of the singular values of a convolutional layer in terms of the kernel tensor K. Our characterization enables these singular values to be computed in a simple and practically fast way, using $O(n^2m^2(m + \log n))$ time.
+Summary of Results: Our main result is a characterization of the singular values of a convolutional layer in terms of the kernel tensor K. Our characterization enables these singular values to be computed exactly in a simple and practically fast way, using $O(n^2m^2(m+\log n))$ time.
 For comparison, the brute force solution that performs SVD on the matrix that encodes the convolutional layer's linear transformation would take $O((n^2m)^3) = O(n^6m^3)$ time, and is impractical for commonly used network sizes.
 As another point of comparison, simply to compute the convolution takes $O(n^2m^2k^2)$ time.
 We prove that the following two lines of NumPy correctly compute the singular values.

 '''

 def SingularValues(kernel, input_shape):

-transform_coefficients = np.fft.fft2(kernel, input_shape, axes=[0, 1])
+transforms = np.fft.fft2(kernel, input_shape, axes=[0, 1])

-return np.linalg.svd(transform_coefficients, compute_uv=False)
+return np.linalg.svd(transforms, compute_uv=False)

 '''

-Here kernel is any 4D tensor, and input_shape is the shape of the feature map to be convolved.
+Here kernel is any $k \times k \times m \times m$ tensor2 and input_shape is the shape of the feature map to be convolved.
 A TensorFlow implementation is similarly simple.

 Timing tests, reported in Section 4.1, confirm that this characterization speeds up the computation of singular values by multiple orders of magnitude - making it usable in practice.
-We used our code to compute the singular values of the convolutional layers of the official ResNet-v2 model released with TensorFlow [He et al., 2016].
-The results are described in Section 4.3.
 The algorithm first performs m^2 FFTs, and then it performs n^2 SVDs.
 The FFTs, and then the SVDs, may be executed in parallel.
 Our TensorFlow implementation runs a lot faster than the NumPy implementation (see Figure 1); we think that this parallelism is the cause.
+We used our code to compute the singular values of the convolutional layers of the official ResNet-v2 model released with TensorFlow (He et al., 2016).
+The results are described in Appendix C.